 In October 1957, after failing all his “O” Level exams, John managed, on his headmaster’s recommendation, to get into Liverpool College of Art in Hope Street.
 Here he took a lackadaisical attitude to his studies, became good friends with the college’s most promising student, Stuart Sutcliffe, chased after girls, drank Black Velvets at lunchtime in Ye Cracke in Rice Street, and continued playing with the Quarry Men.
 Earlier that summer, on 6th July 1957, a promising guitarist and singer named Paul McCartney had seen the Quarry Men playing at St Peter’s Church garden fete in Woolton.
 Paul met John, played a few tunes, and proved that he was a good musician, better in fact than John.
 Once in the band, Paul started talking about his friend George Harrison, who after some grumbling about his young age was also asked to join.
 Knowing what happened later, it might seem that this was the start of something big.
 But it wasn’t.
 John’s life was traumatically disrupted in July 1958 when Julia was killed in a car accident on Menlove Avenue near Aunt Mimi’s house.
 The Quarry Men broke up early in 1959 after a disastrous gig where the boys all got drunk.
 From the original band, only John, Paul and George stayed together, with John’s art school friend Stuart Sutcliffe attempting to play bass, even though he had little musical talent.
 The future Beatles were four guitar players – one of which could hardly play – with no drummer and few prospects.

 John lasted two years at art college before music became his livelihood.
 Always struggling to find drummers, his band played on the Liverpool dance hall circuit, and famously at the Cavern Club in Mathew Street.
 Although John was moving on now from skiffle, the Liverpool dance hall scene continued the feeling of a rough and ready music for all.
 In other parts of the country Mecca and Rank ran dance halls on authoritarian lines, displaying signs with messages such as “No Jiving”.
-In Liverpool most people couldn’t afford such places, so local events were organised instead.
+In Liverpool most people couldn’t afford these places, so local events were organised instead.
 These ranged from the family fun of village fetes, such as the one at Woolton where John met Paul, to altogether tougher affairs.
 During one riotous gig Stuart Sutcliffe was attacked and – in spite of John’s desperate efforts to defend him – sustained a head injury which may later have led to a fatal haemorrhage.

 Attacks on his friend aside, it seemed that most of the time there was nothing John liked better than an evening in front of, or fighting amidst, a violent audience.
 One of their drummers, Tommy Moore, eventually left the group, now calling itself the Beatles, disenchanted with John’s obvious relish for crowd trouble.
 Pete Best took over on drums, just in time for an engagement in Hamburg in August 1960.
 Rock n’ roll impresario Bruno Koschmider, hired a number of Liverpool bands, including the Beatles, to play in Hamburg.
 Playing for a tough crowd the Beatles adapted accordingly.
 At times things got out of hand, particularly during an embarrassing attempt to mug a drunk sailor.
 Although Paul and George lost their nerve, John and Pete Best carried on with the attack, only to get beaten off by their intended victim.
 This might not have been the only trouble John got into.
 Even the most sympathetic biographers admit that John could be violent when drunk.
 Stuart Sutcliffe’s younger sister Pauline, in her 1984 memoir, The Beatles Shadow, even suggested that the head injury which killed her brother in April 1962 was sustained not in Liverpool but in Hamburg, during a fight with John – though no one else corroborates this.
 Whatever the truth of the Hamburg period, it seems clear the Beatles became a willing part of their harsh environment.